An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 User flows

-Now that these 2 primary functions had been fleshed out, it was time to map out everything, including component states, use cases and user flows.
+With these 2 primary functions fleshed out, I consulted with engineering on feasibility before mapping out everything else, including component states, use cases and user flows.

 An image of how a user navigates through all potential use cases of this experience.